MHindermann/bartocsuggest/README.md

 ```

 ## Exporting suggestions
 The input words and the suggested vocabularies are modelled as JSKOS concept schemes (see https://gbv.github.io/jskos/jskos.html).
 The the concordance between the input words and any suggested vocabulary can be exported as JSON-file.
-Similarily, the mappings between the input words and any suggested vocabulary can be exported as NDJSON-file (e.g., for use in Concoda Mapping Tool, see https://coli-conc.gbv.de/cocoda/app/).
+Similarily, the mappings between the input words and any suggested vocabulary can be exported as NDJSON-file (e.g., for use in the Concoda Mapping Tool, see https://coli-conc.gbv.de/cocoda/app/).
 ```
 suggestion.save_concordance("my/save/folder")
 suggestion.save_mappings("my/save/folder", vocabulary_uri="vocabulary.worldbank.org")